How to Turn a Sustainable Product into a Sustainable Movement

-In our episode, we discuss the earliest days of Fill It Forward (then Cupanion), what it was like to start the company and ultimately pivot to what it is today, now nearly a decade in business.
+In our episode, we discuss the earliest days of Fill It Forward (then Cupanion), what it was like to start a mission-driven company and ultimately pivot to what it is today, now nearly a decade in business.
 We talk about what really unlocked the traction in growth for Fill It Forward as a company.
 It’s not just how they position the org charts and their supply chains; it is something much more meaningful: innovation in the giving space through their Forward program.
 As well, we talk about the issue of single-use waste and their mission of inspiring the world to reuse, and what lessons and understandings Matt has come to now while actively attempting to tackle this issue through his organization.

 Want more episodes on brands dedicated to water & reuse?
 Listen to:

 - #51 – Leveraging Marketing Dollars for Social Good with Doug Lessing, Founder of Phin

 - #78 – How to Get Rid of Plastic in the Ocean with Eric Hudson, CEO of Preserve